iCAS-SJTU/iCAS-Macro-Placement/README.md

 ## 1. Docker Option

-A pre-built Docker image can also be used to avoid manually building DREAMPlace and setting up the Python environment.
+A pre-built Docker image can be used to avoid manually building our placer and setting up the Python environment.

 Download the Docker snapshot from: